meetings/gearsloth/README.md

 The sqlite-adapter configuration takes in a JSON object that describes the following properties of the database:

 * `dbopt.table_name`: The name of the table into which the tasks are to be saved.
 If unset a default value of *DelayedTasks* is used.
 * `dbopt.db_name`: The filename which is used for the database.
-An in-memory database can be used by providing the `:memory:` string as the db\_name.
-The in-memory database will be lost once the execution of the process ends, and it will not be accessible to other instances of adapters.
 An absolute path to the database should be used.
 If unset, a default value of *DelayedTasks.sqlite* is used.
+The `sqlite3` option `:memory:` for use with in-memory database *DOES NOT* work with this system and should not be used.
 * `dbopt.poll_timeout`: A time value in milliseconds which the adaters database polling function is to timeout before the next query.
 If unset a default value of *1000* milliseconds is used.
 * `dbopt.pre_poll`: A time value in seconds that is subtracted from the expiry time of the task to accomplish retrieving tasks before they expire.
 If unset, a default value of *0* seconds is used.
 * `dbopt.default_timeout`: A time value in seconds that the execution of the task is to be timed out right after selection for execution.
 If unset, the adapter will default to *1000* seconds.
+* `dbopt.domain`: A string to be set to identify the domain in which the adapter is running.
+If unset the computer name `os.hostname()` from the core module `os` is used.

 The initialization may also be called without any configuration to adopt all default configurations, for example:
 ```